krobbi/advent-of-code/README.md

 Puzzle inputs are given similar names to the code that solves them.
 For example, the puzzle input for `src/advent_of_code_2015/day_1_not_quite_lisp.rs` should be located at `inputs/advent_of_code_2015/day_1_not_quite_lisp.txt`.

+# Issues
+Puzzle solution modules are declared in a macro to avoid repetition.
+These modules will not be formatted if you use `cargo fmt`.

 # Dependencies
 Dependencies are mostly avoided for puzzle solutions, but they are sometimes